opulo-inc/ohai/docs/misc/lumenpnp-toolhead-asm/index.md

 	<img src="img/image7.jpg" width="60%"/>

 	!!!
 Note
-		The toolhead cable included this product is an older rev of l-motor-harness than what's used in the [LumenPnP v3 Drag Chain](../lumen/drag-chain)
+		The toolhead cable this product includes is an older rev l-motor-harness than what's used in the [LumenPnP v3 Drag Chain](../lumen/drag-chain)

 		*  Since we do not know if customers are using this cable for the left head or right head, it is better that ship them a cable with no labels
 		*  We use `CHA-0005-01` there is only 1 label we need to deface/remove - which is the LM label found on the cable's motherboard side